Build Profiling

 • jscpuprofile.json: The time spent at each stage on the JavaScript side is recorded at a granular level using Node.js inspector and can be viewed using speedscope.app.

 • logging.json: Includes some logging information that keeps a coarse-grained record of how long each phase of the build took.
-(Not supported in development environment yet)
+(Not supported in development mode yet)

-For more information about Rspack build performance analysis usage, please refer to Rspack - Profiling.
+For more information about Rspack build performance analysis, please refer to Rspack - Profiling.